typst-community/valkyrie/docs/manual.typ

   ..package,
   title: [Valkyrie],
   date: datetime.today().display(),
-  abstract: [This package implements type validation, and is targetted mainly at package and template developers.
+  abstract: [This package implements type validation, and is targeted mainly at package and template developers.
 The desired outcome is that it becomes easier for the programmer to quickly put a package together without spending a long time on type safety, but also to make the usage of those packages by end-users less painful by generating useful error messages.],
   examples-scope: (z: z),
 )